SaiyaNetworking/Wi-Fi-stuff/WiFi_PCAP_Analyzer/README.md

 - Pandas
 - pcap file
 - The [oiu.txt](https://github.com/SaiyaNetworking/Wi-Fi-stuff/blob/main/WiFi_PCAP_Analyzer/oui.txt) file in the same directory as the python program
+  - This is to map out any MAC addresses to their vendors if applicable

 ## Quick Start